ReadOnce Transformers: Reusable Representations of Text for Transformers: Introduction

 \section{Introduction}

 Transformer-based large scale language models (LMs)~\cite{radford2018improving,devlin-etal-2019-bert} are task-independent models that are surprisingly effective when directly fine-tuned on many different end-tasks~\cite{squad,wang2018glue,superglue}.
-This has reduced the need for designing task-specific system architectures.
-However, this approach relies heavily on using end-task supervision to learn to solve two sub-problems simultaneously: extract information from an input document $D$ and solve the end-task (e.g., answer a question about $D$).
+However, this approach relies heavily on using end-task supervision to learn to solve two sub-problems simultaneously: extract information\footnote{By ``extract information", we mean implicitly or explicitly compute some representation of the document.} from an input document $D$ and solve the end-task (e.g., answer a question about $D$).
 This incentivizes LM-based models to learn to extract only task-specific---and even example-specific---information when fine-tuned on the end-task.
-For example, a sentiment classification model may learn to only extract sentiments from $D$, while a Question Answering (QA) model may learn to only extract from $D$ the information needed for the specific question at hand.
+For example, a Question Answering (QA) model may learn to only extract the answer from $D$ given the input question.

 This strategy, while effective on many datasets, is also inefficient.
-First, it requires models to be trained from scratch for each end-task, even though the sub-problem of gathering the information content of the input document $D$ is shared across tasks.
+First, it requires model's pre-trained weights to be fine-tuned separately for each end-task, even though the sub-problem of gathering the information content of the input document $D$ is shared across tasks.
 Second, each $D$ must be re-read from scratch in the context of each example (e.g., once for each question) even when many examples share $D$.
-Not only is this computational redundancy undesirable, slow inference can quickly become a bottleneck in deployed, real-time systems if models with billions of parameters must re-read $D$ for every input query about $D$.
-Further, the longer the document, the worse the problem.
+Not only is this computational redundancy undesirable, slow inference can quickly become a bottleneck in deployed, real-time systems if models with billions of parameters must re-read $D$ for every input query.

 Inspired by humans' ability to read a document and extract key information from it without having to know the use case in advance, we ask the following question: Can we use transformer-based LMs to \emph{build compressed representations of text} that are example- and task-independent, and hence reusable?
 Further, can we extend text-to-text transformer architectures to consume such representations in conjunction with text?